anvilco/react-ui/packages/react-signature-frame/README.md

 ```

-## Styling
+#### Styling

-Customize the component by overriding the default styles.
-Pass in props to override IDs and classNames.
+Customize the component by disabling `enableDefaultStyles` and importing CSS or passing in inline styles.
+Override IDs or classNames by passing them in as props.

 ## Anvil Etch E-Sign Docs